tskit-dev/tutorials/completing-forward-sims.md

    above the "real" root (this would happen if one of the trees had already coalesced in the forwards-time simulation).

-For these reasons it is usually better to remove this redundancy from your computed tree sequence which is easily done using the {meth}`simplify <tskit.TreeSequence.simplify>` method:
+For these reasons it may be better to remove this redundancy from your computed tree sequence which is easily done using the {meth}`simplify <tskit.TreeSequence.simplify>` method: